cheng-xg/-TFCode-SuperResolution-SRDenseNet/README.md

  * This code uses PILLOW library to resize image.
 Note that the performance of Bicubic function in PILLOW is lower than that of Matlab library.
  * Inference code should be changed to suit your environment.
  * This code is suitable for practical usage rather than research.
+ * We use Resize-convolution instead Transpose-convolution.
+It is more flexible to handle various scale factor.

 ## Usage